 BROADCAST PROJECTS AND CREDITS

-Camera trainer – Canon 5D Mark IV - BBC Docs – Earth’s Sacred Wonders (2018) - Trained self shooters to make behind the scenes films on this landmark series using the brand new Canon EOS 5D Mark IV.
+Camera Advisor – Canon 5D Mark IV - BBC Docs – Earth’s Sacred Wonders (2018) - Trained self shooters to make behind the scenes films on this landmark series using the brand new Canon EOS 5D Mark IV.
 The camera is so new and relatively complicated I was required to research and write a quick start guide.

 Self Shooting Director - BBC Science - The story of Cremant de Loire for Supermarket Secrets (2018) - one week shoot in France with thorough scripting and prep, to show the science behind the production of this wine similar to prosecco.